 Additional major airports in the LA area are the following:

-BOB HOPE/BURBANK AIRPORT, (BUR)
+HOLLYWOOD BURBANK AIRPORT, (BUR)

 serves the Burbank, Glendale and Pasadena areas (domestic flights only).
 It is located near where the 170 and the 5 freeways meet and is geographically the closest airport to downtown Los Angeles.
 There are two terminals, 1 and 2 – the check in areas are small – this is certainly no LAX for size!
 Courtesy of ABC7, free wifi is available throughout both terminals.